Kaiser Documentation

 This means that if you

-1. checked out the main branch
+- checked out the

-3. checked out mybranch branch and then
+branch and then - ran

-it will save the state to a different file and not overwrite the db state saved when you were in the main branch.
+branch.
 How it saves this file is actually an implementation detail and we don't make any guarantees about how it really works or if it will not change.

 kaiser db_load